nozomiuta/HanPhon/README.md

 # HanPhon

-**HanPhon** is a simple, human readable phoneme notation for **Mandarin Chinese**.
+**HanPhon** is a simple, human-readable phoneme notation for **Mandarin Chinese**

-It is designed to represent Mandarin pronunciation as clearly as possible with an easy way to read
+It is designed to make Mandarin phonemes easy to read and use while still providing **X-SAMPA equivalents** for compatibility and reference

 ## Features

 * Simple and readable phoneme names
 * Based on standard Mandarin pronunciation and Pinyin
-* Includes Mandarin initials, vowels, diphthongs, and nasal finals
+* Mandarin initials, vowels, diphthongs, and nasal finals
+* Separate notation for the two Mandarin `i` sounds
-* Provides X-SAMPA equivalents for compatibility and reference
+* X-SAMPA equivalents for reference
 * Suitable for speech synthesis, singing synthesis, phonology, and other projects

-## Phoneme Format
+## Format

-Each HanPhon phoneme comparsion is documented as:
+Phoneme comparisons are written as:

 ```text
 HanPhon = X-SAMPA = Pinyin